- SLL Home

 The chapter/colony President should be able to address any of your questions.
 Each also has an advisor (non student, alumni) who can help.
 If they can not assist you or your questions/concerns are of a more personal or serious nature, please do not hesitate to contact Nicki Croly, Coordinator of Fraternity & Sorority Life (760-750-4952).
 Nicki is the university staff member who works directly with all fraternal organziations, interested students, families, campus partners, etc.

 My student is interested in joining an organization not recognized by the University, what should I do?

-All student organizations at CSUSM go through a recognition process which includes advisement and education from the campus and CSU.
-Fraternities and sororities additionally are provided training/education and have policies/procedures from the University and their individual regional/inter/national groups around organizational and risk management.
-Your student may be recruited by a group not recognized by CSUSM (please refer to the Chapter/Colony Directory).
-Because there is no affiliation with the University, students who join these groups are not advised on or are required to follow the University's expectations as outlined in the Student Organization or Fraternity/Sorority Handbooks.
-If you suspect that your student may become or is involved with an unrecognized group, we advise you to talk with your student about University recognition and what that means for them as an individual.
-Please also refer them to the Community Notice from our Associate Vice President.
+All student organizations at CSUSM go through a recognition process which includes advisement, education, and expectations from the campus and CSU.
+Additionally fraternities and sororities (please refer to the Chapter/Colony Directory) are provided training/education and have policies/procedures from the University and their individual regional/inter/national groups around organizational and risk management.
+Your student may be recruited by a group not recognized by CSUSM or following polciies outlined in the Student Organization and/or Fraternity/Sorority Handbooks.
+There are risks associated with affiliation of non-recognized organizations.